digitalepidemiologylab/plantvillage_deeplearning_paper_analysis/README.md

 #Generate results
 ./results/generate_results.sh

-#Now you should have the classification reports, confusion matrices, and evaluation graphs inside the results folde
+#Now you should have the classification reports, confusion matrices, and evaluation graphs inside the results folder

 ```